Snseli/YFV-alignments/README.md

 This alignment is cleaned and filtered to keep only yellow fever virus sequences around 11,000 bp in length.
 Our alignment therefore does not include :
 * laboratory strains (adapted, passaged, recombinant, antiviral & vaccine experiments)
-* duplicates (when more than one sequence is available for a single strain)
 * related strain to YFV, such as the French neurotropic virus or the French viscerotropic virus.
 * Sequences that have been poorly sequenced

 Only the codon region is shown here.
 The fasta file was aligned using mafft and inspected manually.
-We have one alignment file:
+We have one aligned file:
 * YFV wild-type (WT) (1210 sequences) and vaccinal strain (VACC) (25 seqeunces)

 Then, phylogeny by likelihood maximization (ML) is reconstructed with IQ-TREE.
 In this github, the obtained tree will be presented.